tnog/clean-testimonials/readme.txt

 **Please Note:** Although any output Clean Testimonials generates is well structured, no styling is shipped out of the box.
 This means it is up to your theme to decide how the output will be styled.

 If you have found this plugin useful, consider taking a moment to rate it, or perhaps even a small donation.

-**Want to contribute to Clean Testimonials?** Fork Clean Testimonials on Github at http://github.com/lukerollans/clean-testimonials

 == Installation ==